fallahn/svs/readme.md

 Note PacketIDs are non-contiguous and should never be assumed to be so!
 Multi-byte data types (eg float or int32) are little-endian.

-    //each websocket packet is ID'd with one of the below, taking up exactly 1 byte, and the very beginning of the packet. enum PacketID
+    //each websocket packet is ID'd with one of the below,
+    //taking up exactly 1 byte, and the very beginning of the packet. enum PacketID
     {
         Null               = -1;